vuepress-theme-hope/vuepress-theme-hope/docs/search-pro/src/guide.md

 When indexing languages that is not word based, like Chinese, Japanese or Korean, you should set `indexOptions` and `indexLocaleOptions` to perform correct word-splitting, see [Customize Index Generation](#customize-index-generation).

+Meanwhile, for better client search experience, you should customize the `splitWord` option to split the input query through `defineSearchConfig`.

 :::

 ### Ultra Fast